silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 The above components are combined in the following detailed architecture view.
 TODO NEED TO CHANGE THE DIAGRAM OF THE INFERENCE CLUSTER ALSO DESCRIBE THE USERS OF THE PLATFORM BETTER

 With blue color we tag components that can be provided by the clients.
 For example a client can bring their own storage technology and connect it to SiloGen.
 In addition a client can use their own secret management system, and a client can onboard and schedule its own workloads in the compute cluster.
 With Green color we visualize the Developer Center and with Red the AI Resource Manager.
-Developer Center as mentioned includes catalogues and services for developing and managing AI workloads, while AirMan has components for user and resource management.
+Developer Center as mentioned includes catalogues and services for developing and managing AI workloads, while an has components for user and resource management.

 ## From functional components to technology choices